Developing friendships that last a lifetime

 We understand there’s no place like home, but at Windlesham, we’re proud to provide a sense of family and comfort for our boarders.
-Many of our day pupils go on to become boarders after witnessing their friends being free from long commutes or overhearing exciting tales of weekend antics…
+Many of our day pupils go on to become boarders, wanting to spend more time with their friends and to enjoy the evening activities and weekends.
+It’s also good preparation if you are thinking about boarding at senior school.

 Our sixty-five-acre estate is the perfect setting to provide a safe space for pupils to seek adventure and develop lifelong friendships after classes finish for the day.
 It is also an amazing location for weekend adventures, including trips to the coast and camping on the South Downs.

 We encourage the children to be respectful, kind and live tolerantly with their fellow boarders.
-Each year we are proud to wave pupils off at the end of their time at Windlesham knowing they are well-equipped both academically and socially to continue successfully into higher education.
+Each year we are proud to wave pupils off at the end of their time at Windlesham knowing they are well-equipped both academically and socially to continue successfully on to senior school.

 Although most children who board at Windlesham happily settle into life in West Sussex very quickly, we promote regular contact with parents and family – as there is much to share!
 We encourage children to send a weekly letter home to parents, a school tradition which we know from first-hand reports are loved and treasured and there are telephones around the school which children can use at any time.
 Parents can also phone the boarding houses each evening to say goodnight to their child.